-It can be difficult to watch your dog struggle with an excessive gnawing, itching, and scratching of their skin.
+It can be difficult to watch your dog struggle with excessive chewing, biting, scratching, rubbing, or itching of their skin.
 Your companion’s suffering is sure to be unpleasant for both of you.
 You may be left wondering, “What could be causing this? or What can I do to help?”
 To help answer these questions we have done the research for you when searching for the best dog itchy skin home remedy.
 Whether your dog has just begun to itch or has nearly scratched all its fur off we cover natural anti-itch remedies for dogs in any situation.
 So, to help us better understand this itchy condition let’s look at what makes dogs itch and find out how to stop the scratching with natural remedies such as CBD oil, coconut oil, or oatmeal for example.

-Pruritus is a sign that your dog may have a skin disease, allergy, or infection.
+Pruritus is a symptom indicating that your dog may have an allergy, infection, or another skin disease.
 So to be safe, do not diagnose the issue yourself.
 Make sure you see a veterinarian to pinpoint the cause of the pruritus.

 Knowing exactly what is causing your dog’s pruritus is key to solving your dog’s irritation.
 Let’s look at the various causes of pruritus to get a better understanding of the problem.